 When Is the The Best Time to Visit Death Valley National Park?

-Death Valley is open every day so driving through to see the sights can be done pretty much year round.
+Death Valley is open every day so driving through to see the sights can be done pretty much year round if you are prepared.
 However, if you want to hike and really explore it thoroughly, then the best time to visit is when it’s cooler.
 That definitely means not in the summer.
-The ideal time is December through April and the first part of May.
-By the end of May it will begin to get hot.
+The ideal time is December through April and maybe the first part of May.
+By the end of May, it will begin to get hot.
 In late March, April and May is when the wildflowers bloom.

 Even in the fall of the year, it can be hot.
-I visited with my daughter in October and it was still 116F at Furnace Creek during the day.
-We hiked at some of the higher elevations but it was really only tolerable in the morning and late in the evening.
-Keep in mind too, that you are in the desert and there is very little shade.
-If you are camping there’s really no where to escape to in the middle of the day except your car to drive around in the air conditioning.
+I visited with my daughter in October and it hovered around 116F at Furnace Creek while we were there.
+We hiked at some of the higher elevations but it was only really tolerable in the morning and late in the evening once the sun goes down.
+And it’s still hot even then.
+Keep in mind too, that there’s very little shade.
+If you happen to be camping, escaping the heat in the middle of the day can be challenging.

 How to Get to Death Valley National Park

-Death Valley National Park straddles the Nevada California state line with the majority of the park in Inyo County California.
-Because the park is so large and has several entrances, there are plenty of routes, some more popular than others, into the park.
+Death Valley National Park straddles the Nevada California state line with the majority of the park in Inyo County, California.
+Because the park is so large and has several entrances, there are plenty of ways to get there.
+Some routes are more popular than others.
 Highway 190 is the main highway that passes east to west through Death Valley.

 Driving From Las Vegas

 Death Valley National Park is 124 miles from Las Vegas to the Furnace Creek Visitor Center.
 It took us about two hours to drive over from Boulder City, NV.
 From Las Vegas, there are several routes into the park but the best one in my opinion is Nevada Hwy 160 to Pahrump to Death Valley Junction onto Hwy 190.